Love them or loathe them, annuities are here to stay and we need to consider their merits in financial planning.

 - Although Pension Annuity Protection allows you to protect your capital to some degree, it may incur a 55% tax charge on death (assuming the person concerned died after 6th April 2011)

-- Once you have bought a conventional annuity you can no longer benefit from investment growth: if stock markets rise dramatically it will not impact on your annuity
+- Once you have bought a conventional annuity you can no longer benefit from investment growth: if stock markets rise dramatically it will not impact your annuity

 - And as we’ve seen over recent years, if you buy an annuity when interest rates are low then annuity rates will also be low, which will impact on the income you will receive.

 The good news (or the daunting news, depending on how you see it) is that there are now many different options for those looking to start drawing an income from their pension pots to consider.
-Income Drawdown, Phased Income Drawdown, Enhanced or Impaired Life Annuities, Fixed Annuities, Lifetime Annuities and Scheme Pension all potentially have a part to play in generating an income in retirement.
+Income Drawdown, Phased Income Drawdown, Enhanced or Impaired Life Annuities, Fixed Annuities, Lifetime Annuities and Scheme Pensions all potentially have a part to play in generating an income in retirement.

 This document is marketing material for a retail audience and does not constitute advice or recommendations.
 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.